 All Animal Protocol related word forms have been discontinued.
 All Animal Use Protocol applications and amendments are now in a fully web based electronic software called Darwin.
 Please consult the Darwin software section for the link, manual, video and details.

-Facility Animal Care Meeting Dates you will find here
+For Facility Animal Care Meeting Dates, click here

 Mandatory Animal Ethics Web Course

 All personnel cited on an Animal Use Form must have received certified training and all are required to complete the web based Animal Ethics course.
 For details of the Animal Ethics course and available animal handling training workshops, please see this website.

 Animal Methodology Workshops

 The Animal Resources Centre will provide training in mouse or rat handling techniques on the Macdonald Campus by request.
 A minimum of 6 students is required.
 Workshops take place on a regular basis on the downtown campus.

 Principal investigators are responsible for ensuring that everyone in their research group is part of McGill's Occupational Health & Saftey Program for animal related activities.